4-Ever

 Human Trafficking

 Contrary to popular belief, slavery is not dead.
 It is the third largest global crime, close behind drugs and arms trafficking.
-Inadequate laws and political apathy means slavery will grow and grow unless urgent action is taken.
+Inadequate laws and political apathy means human trafficking (slavery) will grow and grow...

 Page Contents